lix-project/lix/doc/manual/src/package-management/ssh-substituter.md

 $ nix-env --install --attr nixpkgs.firefox --substituters ssh://alice@avalon
 ```

-This works similar to the binary cache substituter that Nix usually
+This works similar to the binary cache substituter that Lix usually
-uses, only using SSH instead of HTTP: if a store path `P` is needed, Nix
+uses, only using SSH instead of HTTP: if a store path `P` is needed, Lix
 will first check if it’s available in the Nix store on `avalon`.
 If not,
 it will fall back to using the binary cache substituter, and then to
 building from source.